SowvikSuvo/phero-Assignment-6/README.md

     Ans:-

-    Destructuring assignment is a feature in ES6 (ECMAScript 2015) that allows you to unpack values from arrays or properties from objects into distinct variables.
+    Destructuring assignment is a feature in ES6 that allows you to unpack values from arrays or properties from objects into distinct variables.
 This syntax provides a more concise and readable way to extract data from complex structures.

     There are two main types of destructuring: array destructuring and object destructuring.

-    1.Array Destructuring:
+    1. Array Destructuring:
        You can extract values from an array and assign them to variables using square brackets [].

     Example: